 We use personal information about you for the primary purpose of providing you with our services.
 We may also use it for other purposes for which you might reasonably expect us to use that information.
-You authorise us to use any email address or other contact information you provide to use at any time for such above purposes.
+You authorise us to use any email address or other contact information you provide to us at any time for the above purposes.

 8. Storage and security

 The security of your personal information is paramount to us and we use all reasonable endeavours to keep your information in a secure environment and to protect your personal information from misuse, interference, loss, unauthorised access, modification, or disclosure.
 If you reasonably believe that there has been unauthorised use or disclosure of your personal information, please contact us using the details below.

 We keep records of the personal information we gather from you and we either password protect these or store these on a secure server or in locked facilities.
 You warrant that you will not act in a manner that results in us collecting, using, or storing information that is in breach of our obligations at law.

 If we no longer need your personal information, unless we are required under Australian law or a court or tribunal order to retain it, we will take reasonable steps to destroy, securely delete, or de-identify your personal information as appropriate.